Posts

 Image

-My interest in 'spaces and places' was professional as well as personal; I worked as a developer, in public regeneration and as a consultant.
+This blog is about the issues involved in changing our towns and cities.
 Many people pursue this by taking an interest in design, but I was more interested in the practicalities of organisation, viability and funding.
-In the posts that follow you will find: Some of the material I used for analysis and teaching in my professional life.
-Posts and notes on issues that have arisen since my effective retirement in 2013.
+My interest in 'spaces and places' was professional as well as personal; I worked as a developer, ran public regeneration agencies and then as a consultant.
+In the posts that follow, the first is material I used for analysis and teaching in my professional life.
+The rest are notes on issues that have arisen since my effective retirement in 2013.
+Also, some ranting on the whole activity of planning and development.
+Some of these are mirrors of posts on my oildrumlane.co.uk blog.

 Teaching & Preaching on Regeneration, Development and Viability